AusClimateService/npcp/reports/phase1/phase1_report.md

       for the calibration assessment task.
       The metrics corresponding to each row label are defined in Table 1.
-      The number in each cell corresponds to the mean absolute error/bias (with units of Celsius, mm or days depending on the metric), while the color is that bias value expressed as a percentage change relative to the RCM value.
+      The number in each cell corresponds to the mean absolute error/bias (with units of Celsius, mm or days, depending on the metric), while the colour is that bias value expressed as a percentage change relative to the RCM value.
     </em>
 </p>